wordofwarning/wordofwarning.org/current/2016-emergency/index.md

 **12noon-2pm**: dip in + out of ongoing performances, installations + 1-to-1s;
 **2-4pm**: join us for a series of short sit-down shows;
 **4-7pm**: see new spaces + new ongoing performances + installations;
-**7pm onwards**: launch into a final burst of short sit-down shows.
+**7pm**: launch into a final burst of short sit-down shows.

 To get a feel for it, have a look at 2015's [programme](/archive/2015-emergency) + [gallery](/galleries/2015-emergency).

 #### Venue + Booking Details
 Date: Saturday 1 October 2016, 12noon-10pm
 [Venue: Z-arts (incl.
 STUN Studio)](http://www.z-arts.org/about-us/getting-here), 335 Stretford Road, Manchester, M15 5ZA
-Tickets: FREE no booking required, come + go as you please.
+Tickets: FREE, no booking required, come + go as you please.
 *N.B.
 Some limited capacity shows may have sign-up sheets on the day, others may operate on a first come, first served basis.*
 Venue (Z-arts) Tel: 0161 232 6089